 Accomm + meals

-We proudly employ an all you can eat food and fluids policy.
+We proudly employ an all you can eat food and fluids policy on all our trips.
 Proper food intake and regular hydration are critical to safe altitude acclimatisation.
 In our opinion, trekking companies that leave food decisions and the purchase of food for their clients to manage (when trekking at altitude) are grossly irresponsible.
 Trekking companies often do this because it enables them to advertise a much lower (but unrealistic) trip price.
 We can’t overstate the importance that adequate food and fluid intake plays in a safe and thorough acclimatisation strategy.